jianweichuah/miniyoutube/README.md

 # Changelogs

+v1.2.3:
+- Minor fixes to accommodate the change of class names on the video page.

 v1.2.2:
-- Show alert "flash videos not supported" when a flash video is being played
+- Show alert "flash videos not supported" when a flash video is being played.

 v1.2.1:
 - Added option to pin the screen which would save the screen position and size for the future (even after you restart chrome).